-The Department of Art strongly supports the University’s conviction that Study abroad should be an integral part of higher education as it diversifies and broadens liberal education in ways not possible to realize on the home campus.
-By offering students the chance to live and to study in a foreign setting, study abroad extends their intellectual horizons and encourages them to become more self-reliant, empathetic, and sensitive to other cultures.
-Such experiences have the potential to make students more open, thoughtful and competitive in an increasingly global and cosmopolitan world.
+The department affirms the University’s conviction that study abroad should be an integral part of higher education.
+It diversifies liberal education in ways not possible on the home campus.
+By offering students the chance to live and to study in a foreign setting, study abroad extends their intellectual horizons.
+It encourages them to become more self-reliant, empathetic, and sensitive to other cultures.
+Such experiences have the potential to make students more open, thoughtful, and competitive in the world.

-The University expects each study abroad program to meet UNC-Chapel Hill’s high academic standards and to integrate into the University’s curriculum.
-It therefore accepts the responsibility to coordinate among relevant academic and administrative units on and off campus.
-Currently the department has affiliations with the Glasgow School of Art in Scotland and in Florence, Italy, the Lorenzo de Medici Institute and SACI: Studio Arts College International.
+The University expects each study abroad program to meet its high academic standards and to integrate into the curriculum.
+It accepts the responsibility to coordinate among relevant academic and administrative units on and off campus.
+Currently, the department has affiliations with the Glasgow School of Art in Scotland and in Florence, Italy, the Lorenzo de Medici Institute and SACI: Studio Arts College International.
 We continue to work to expand our affiliations and to increase the study abroad opportunities for our students.

 Being a Pilgrim: Art, Ritual and Landscapes of the Camino de Santiago — Summer (Mario Marzan and Roxana Perez-Mendez)